treize-khushrenada/heyarthur-site/_posts/2021-01-10-learn-python-regex-for-text-data-search-and-manage-results.md

 <https://docs.python.org/3/library/re.html>

-Going further- this is another regex testing tool, you can see how regex is used across different languages (e.g. PHP/ Java).
+Going further- Regex is a popular regex testing tool, you can see how regex is used across different languages (e.g. PHP/ Java).
 You can also find the explanations of different patterns on the reference panels:

 <https://regex101.com>